berkayunal/twitter-bootstrap.ruble/README.md

 Go to USER_DIRECTORY/Documents/Aptana Rubles and create a folder "twitter-bootstrap.ruble" and extract the contents into that folder

+Restart aptana to be sure everything is ok

 (Or you can git to the created folder from my repo)

 ### 3. Check the Install ###